aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

 together, just works(TM) and **gives me plenty of space for future upgrades**.

-To give you the idea - the assembly service was 80 PLN which is a roughly an equivalent of EUR 20.
+To give you the idea - the assembly service was 80 PLN which is a roughly an equivalent of 20 EUR.
 Yup, I'm down.

 Now, the consultancy (aka "PC Genius" service) - I spent over two hours placing the final order, discussing various aspects of the setup with a super friendly assistant.